-5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties, including on environmental, social and/or governance factors?

-Besides the reporting obligations referred to in question 5.3 below, the elements which are made available to the public on the CMVM's website and the identity of the persons/companies holding qualifying shareholdings (10% or more) in the fund manager shall also be publicly disclosed.
+Besides the reporting obligations referred to in question 5.3 below, the elements that are made available to the public on the CMVM's website and the identity of the persons/companies holding qualifying shareholdings (10% or more) in the fund manager shall also be publicly disclosed.